hannestschofenig/tschofenig-ids/tls-key-update/draft-tschofenig-tls-new-key-update.md

 {: #hpke-payload-fig title="HPKE_Payload Structure."}

 The fields have the following meaning:

+- kid: The identifier of the recipient public key used for the HPKE computation.
+This allows the sender to indicate what public key it used in case it has multiple public keys for a given recipient.

 - enc: The HPKE encapsulated key, used by the peers to decrypt the corresponding payload field.